Distributed Graph Coloring Made Easy: One-Round Color Reduction

 In both cases we obtain $|F(v)|\geq d(v))+1$.
-Thus $v$ can pick a color in $F(v)$ not used by the $d(v)$ neighbors that do not recolor themselves, and as reasoned before there is no conflict with a neighbor that recolors itself. \end{proof} Next, we show that the result of \Cref{lem:colorReduction} is tight.
-The next lemma can be seen as a generalization of a result in \cite{disc16_coloring}), which proved a result of a similar flavor but only for $m\geq \Delta^2/4+\Delta/2+1$. \begin{lemma}[Lower Bound for One-Round Algorithms] Let $1\leq k\leq \Delta-1$ be an integer and let $G=(V,E)$ be a graph with maximum degree $\Delta$ and an input $m$-coloring.
-If $m\leq k(\Delta-k+3)-1$ then $G$ cannot be colored with $q=m-k$ colors in a single communication round. \end{lemma} \begin{proof} We may assume that $m=k(\Delta-k+3)-1$, as an impossibility result for this choice of $m$ implies the same result for any $m'\leq m$.
-Assume for contradiction that there is a one-round algorithm $\mathcal{A}$ that colors a graph with an input coloring with $m$ colors with $q=m-k$ output colors.
-Then, among the $m$ input colors there are at most $q$ input colors $S=\phi_1,\ldots,\phi_q$ that are \emph{strictly hardcoded} colored with one of the $q$ output colors regardless of which $1$-hop neighbors they have in the graph.
-So, let $T=\{\phi_{q+1}, \ldots,\phi_{q+k}\}$ be $k$ of the input colors that do not have this property, i.e., for $\phi\in T$ and for any output color $c\in q$ there is an input color $\phi'$ such that if a node $v$ input colored with $\phi$ has a neighbor with input color $\phi'$ then node $v$ does not output $c$.
+Thus, in the last line of the algorithm, $v$ can pick a color in $F(v)$ not used by the $d(v)$ neighbors that do not recolor themselves, and due to \Cref{claim:NoClashCase3} there is no conflict with any neighbor that executes the third case.
+To finish the proof, recall that no neighbor executes the second case. \end{proof} Next, we show that the result of \Cref{lem:colorReduction} is tight.
+The next lemma can be seen as a generalization of a result in \cite{disc16_coloring}), which proved a result of a similar flavor but only for $m\geq \frac{\Delta^2}{4}+\frac{\Delta}{2}+1$. \begin{lemma}[Lower Bound for $1$-Round Algorithms] Let $k,\Delta$ and $m$ be arbitrary integers satisfying $1\leq k\leq \Delta-1$ and $m\leq k(\Delta-k+3)-1$.
+Then, there is no $1$-round \LOCAL algorithm that computes a $q=m-k$ coloring on every $m$-input colored graph with maximum degree $\Delta$. \end{lemma} \begin{proof} We may assume that $m=k(\Delta-k+3)-1$, as an impossibility result for this choice of $m$ implies the same result for any $m'\leq m$.
+Assume for contradiction that there is a $1$-round algorithm $\mathcal{A}$ that colors a graph with an input coloring with $m$ colors with $q=m-k$ output colors.
+Call an input color $\phi$ \emph{sensitive} if for any output color $c\in [q]$, there is an input color $\phi'\in [m]$ such that if a node $v$ is input colored with $\phi$ and has a neighbor with input color $\phi'$ then node $v$ does not output $c$ (regardless of the colors of other neighbors).
+In the rest of the proof, our notation identifies nodes with their input color. \begin{claim} There are at least $k$ sensitive input colors. \end{claim} \begin{proof} We introduce the following definition where $c\in [m]$ is an output color.
+An input color $\phi$ is called \emph{$c$-robust} if for all input colors $\phi'\neq \phi$ there is a set $A$ of size at most $\Delta$ satisfying $\phi'\in A$ and $\mathcal{A}\big((\phi, A)\big)=c$.
+Let $S=\bigcup_{c\in [q]}\{\phi\in [m]\mid \text{$\phi$ is $c$-robust}\}$ be the set of input colors that are $c$-robust for some $c$.
+Next, we upper bound the size of $S$ by $q$.
+In particular, we show that each of the sets in the union contains at most a single element.
+Assume for contradiction that $\phi$ and $\phi'$ are two distinct input colors that are $c$-robust.
+By definition, there are sets $A_{\phi}$ and $A_{\phi'}$ of size at most $\Delta$, satisfying $\phi'\in A_{\phi}$ and $\phi\in A_{\phi'}$ such that $c=\mathcal{A}\big((\phi, A_{\phi})\big)=\mathcal{A}\big((\phi', A_{\phi'})\big)$, a contradiction to the correctness of $\mathcal{A}$ as $(\phi, A_{\phi})$ and $(\phi', A_{\phi'})$ can be neighborhoods of neighboring nodes in some graph.